oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 configmap/sm-config-map created
 ```

-Now we can apply the update, we'll use the Kubernetes rolling upgrade process (as we're going to wan't to revert this one !)
+Now we can apply the update, we'll use the Kubernetes rolling upgrade process (as we're going to want to revert this one !)

 - In the OCI Cloud shell type
-  - `kubectl apply -f $HOME/helidon-kubernetes/service-mesh/stockmanager-deployment-v0.0.2.yaml`
+  - `kubectl apply -f $HOME/helidon-kubernetes/service-mesh/stockmanager-deployment-broken.yaml`

 ```
 deployment.extensions/stockmanager configured